kellygwang/SlicerDMRI/citations/index.md

 How to cite SlicerDMRI in publications
 --------------------------------------
 * How to cite the [Slicer platform](http://wiki.slicer.org/slicerWiki/index.php/CitingSlicer)
-* An example of how to cite SlicerDMRI (modify the first part according to your use case):
+* An example of how to cite SlicerDMRI (modify the first part of the sentence according to your use case):

-    "We performed diffusion MRI tractography and/or analysis and/or visualization in 3D Slicer (www.slicer.org) via the SlicerDMRI project (dmri.slicer.org)."
+    "We performed diffusion MRI tractography and/or analysis and/or visualization in 3D Slicer (www.slicer.org) via the SlicerDMRI project (dmri.slicer.org) (Norton et al. 2017)."

+    Norton I, Essayed I, Zhang F, Pujol S, Yarmarkovich A, Golby A, Kindlmann G, Wasserman D, Johnson J, Westin CF, O’Donnell LJ.
+SlicerDMRI: Open Source Diffusion MRI Software for Brain Cancer Research.
+Cancer Research.
+2017.

 * Please "star" these GitHub repositories:
     * [http://github.com/SlicerDMRI/SlicerDMRI](http://github.com/SlicerDMRI/SlicerDMRI)